 The need for a comprehensive high school for students with learning differences is widespread.
 Roughly fifteen percent of the United States population has a form of learning disability.
-There is a high number of highly talented and intelligent students with learning disabilities — such as dyslexia, ADHD, auditory processing disorder, non-verbal learning disorders, Asperger’s Syndrome, and a host of other major challenges — who are unable to succeed because traditional schooling systems are not equipped to cater to the needs of these students.
+There is a high number of highly talented and intelligent students with learning disabilities — such as dyslexia, ADHD, and auditory processing disorder who are unable to succeed because traditional schools cannot meet their needs.
 Schools devoted to addressing their special needs are far too rare.
 The scarcity of such schools in the San Francisco Bay Area — especially in the East Bay Region — is a particularly dire problem.
-And while several mainstream private high schools occasionally enroll learning-disabled students, they welcome only those whose deficits are at the mildest end of the spectrum.
-A still smaller number of students from families of means are able to attend special education boarding schools on the East Coast.
-Regrettably, both scarcity and affordability factors leave most students with learning disabilities to struggle, and many times fail, in school settings that are not designed to address their neurobiological differences.
+And while several mainstream private high schools occasionally enroll learning-disabled students, they welcome only mild deficits.
+A few students from families of means are able to attend special education boarding schools on the East Coast.
+Regrettably, both scarcity and affordability factors leave many students with learning disabilities to struggle, and many times fail, in traditional school settings.

-The creation of a new high school for learning-disabled teenagers is necessary to educate this population of deserving, special needs students and thus assure them the opportunity to thrive as productive and contributing members of society.
+The creation of a new high school for learning-disabled teenagers was necessary to educate this population of deserving, special needs students.
+This step would assure them the opportunity to thrive as productive and contributing members of society.

 Building on what has come before…

-Just five months later, in January 2006, the university announced, with regret that Holy Names University’s limited campus space would no longer allow for the expansion of the special needs high school.
+Just five months later, the university announced, that Holy Names University’s limited campus space would no longer allow for the expansion of Raskob High School.
 Increasing enrollment in the university’s undergraduate program — its top priority — necessitated the reversal of the university’s decision to expand Raskob.

-Following Holy Names University’s decision to end Raskob High School after the 2006-2007 school year, Bay Area Educational Institute (BAEI) was incorporated in February 2006, as a California non-profit corporation for the purposes of providing educational services to high school students with learning differences.
+Following the University’s decision, Bay Area Educational Institute (BAEI) was incorporated in February 2006.
+A California non-profit corporation, BAEI’s purpose is to provide educational services to high school students with learning differences.